At NC State University, graphic & experience design majors can:

 - Study abroad for a semester or summer at our NC State Prague Institute, or take advantage of other study abroad options.

-- Gain valuable professional experience through paid internships within leading firms, and/or participate in sponsored studios as part of the graphic design curriculum.
+- Gain valuable professional experience through paid internships within leading firms, and/or participate in sponsored studios as part of the graphic & experience design curriculum.

 In advanced courses during the junior and senior years, students develop a particular body of knowledge and skills, where they apply the concepts, methods, and techniques they have acquired to real-world contemporary design problems.
 Students interact with clients and organizations through upper-level studios and internships to gain experience working with commissioners, communities, and end-users.
 Upon completing the program, students have built a portfolio of professional work that prepares them for entry-level positions in the areas they will pursue as careers.